nrxus/rfcs/text/0000-cfg-alias.md

 #[cfg(my_attr)] = #[cfg(my_complicated_attribute)]
 ```

-<sup>\* Data found by running this command on the different repositories:
+<sup>\* Data found by running this command on the different repositories (what are these different repositories? "all the repositories"? then why did you say rustc above specifically?) of the rust 2018-04-01 nightly build:
 `ag "^\s*#\[cfg\(((.|\n)*?)\]" -o | sed 's/.*://' | sed 's/^[ ]*//' | sed '/^$/d' | sed ':a;N;$!ba;s/,\n/,\t/g' | tr -d " \t" | sort | uniq -c | sort -nr`</sup>

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-`#[cfg(...)]` is used to control the compilation (and therefore execution) of certain code routes.
-Oftentime, a single attribute is not enough and Rust provides the ability of combining attributes using:
+A `#[cfg(...)]` attribute, or cfg attribute, is used to control the compilation, and therefore execution, of certain code routes.
+Since a single attribute is often insufficient to fully express the range of control needed, Rust allows you to combine cfg attributes through the following syntax:

 `#[cfg(any(x, y, ...))]`